mctosima/Tugas_Akhir_121140028_Leonardo/README.md

 - `testing/extract_skeleton.py`: A script to extract the skeleton landmarks from the testing dataset.
 - `testing/video_frame_extract.py`: A script to extract the frames from the test video dataset.
 - `testing/prediction_v2.py`: A script to predict the fall detection using the trained model.

+## Dataset
+The datasets used in this project can be accessed with this [link](https://kuleuven.app.box.com/s/dyo66et36l2lqvl19i9i7p66761sy0s6)